vanes430/VotifierPlus/README.md

 All compiled artifacts (`.jar` files) will be automatically gathered in the root `target/` directory.

 ---
 © BenCodez & VexSoftware.
-Fork maintained by null-folia.
-Distributed under the MIT License.
+Fork maintained by vanes430.
+Distributed under the GNU General Public License v3.0.